bu-ist/apache-wordpress/OPCACHE_MIGRATION.md

 If you encounter discrepancies between the repository and server configuration:

-1. Run the verification script: `./php.d/verify-opcache.sh`
+1. Run the inventory collection script from the **scripts** branch (see Verification section above)
-2. Check the OPcache inventory document
+2. Check the generated OPcache inventory report
 3. Verify file load order: `php --ini`
 4. Check effective values: `php -i | grep opcache`